-Meghan Markle & Prince Louis Reportedly Share A Special Connection
+Meghan Markle And Prince Louis Reportedly Share A Special Connection

 The Duke and Duchess of Cambridge are very pleased to share two photographs of Princess Charlotte and Prince Louis, taken by The Duchess at Kensington Palace.
 This image of Prince Louis was taken by The Duchess of Cambridge at Kensington Palace on 26th April.
 The Duke and Duchess would like to thank members of the public for their kind messages following the birth of Prince Louis, and for Princess Charlotte’s third birthday.

-The godparents won’t be announced until the day of the baptism, but those in the running reportedly include Tiggy Pettifer, William and Harry’s former nanny, Miguel Head, William’s employee, Duchess Camilla’s daughter, Laura Lopes, Rebecca Priestley, Kate Middleton’s former secretary, and David Jardine-Patterson, the husband of Prince George’s godmother.
+The godparents won’t be announced until the day of the baptism, but those in the running reportedly include Tiggy Pettifer, William and Harry’s former nanny, Miguel Head, William’s employee, Camilla’s daughter, Laura Lopes, Rebecca Priestley, Kate Middleton’s former secretary, and David Jardine-Patterson, the husband of Prince George’s godmother.

-In addition, Princess Diana’s sisters, Lady Jane Fellowes and Lady Sarah McCorquodale are reportedly ahead of Meghan Markle when it comes to godmother status, and that Kate’s siblings, Pippa and James Middleton may also be considered for the the role of Louis’ godparents.
+In addition, Princess Diana’s sisters, Lady Jane Fellowes and Lady Sarah McCorquodale, are reportedly ahead of Meghan Markle when it comes to godmother status, and that Kate’s siblings, Pippa and James Middleton, may also be considered for the the role of Louis’ godparents.

-“As with George and Charlotte, [William and Kate] chose close and trusted friends and aides, rather than immediate family members, and the odds suggest that will be the same with little Prince Louis,” Jessica Bridge, of British bookmakers Ladbrokes, said in a statement about the Royal Baby.
+“As with George and Charlotte, [William and Kate] chose close and trusted friends and aides, rather than immediate family members, and the odds suggest that will be the same with little Prince Louis,” Jessica Bridge, of British bookmakers Ladbrokes, said in a statement about the royal baby.